havelsan/tackle-test-configuration/README.md

 /usr/lib/jvm/java-11-openjdk-amd64/bin/java
 ```

-To use this path in your 'tkltest_config.toml' file, you should format it as follows:
+To use this path in your `tkltest_config.toml` file, you should format it as follows:

 ```groovy
 java_jdk_home = “/usr/lib/jvm/java-11-openjdk-amd64”